-The best way to update the message indicator is to disable the Message Indicator output via the Enable Register bit [6], then write the new sequence to the Indicator Register and/or Indicator Blinking Register, and then reenable the Message Indicator.
-Updating the Indicator Registers while it is active can lead to long delays between pattern changes.
+The best way to update the message indicator is to disable the Message Indicator output via the Enable Register bit [7], write the new sequence to the Indicator Register and/or Indicator Blinking Register, and then re-enable the Message Indicator.
+Updating the Indicator Registers on the fly can lead to long delays between pattern changes.
 This is especially true if the PERIOD#, or BLANK# setting is changed from a high setting to a lower setting.